import pandas as pd

 for i in a:

-w "mu"] = (w.T @ mu) * length_year
+w "mu"] = (w.T @ mu)*length_year

-res.loc[i, "sd"] = np.sqrt(w.T @ sigma @ w) * np.sqrt(length_year) res.loc[i,
+results.loc[i, "sd"] = np.sqrt(w.T @ sigma @ w)*np.sqrt(length_year) results.loc[i,

-The code above proceeds in two steps: First, we compute a vector of combination weights \(a\) and then we evaluate the resulting linear combination with \(a\in\mathbb{R}\):
+The code above proceeds in two steps: First, we compute a vector of combination weights \(a\), and then we evaluate the resulting linear combination with \(a\in\mathbb{R}\):

-\[\omega^* = a\omega_\text{eff}(\bar\mu) + (1-a)\omega_\text{mvp} = \omega_\text{mvp} + \frac{\lambda^*}{2}\left(\Sigma^{-1}\mu -\frac{D}{C}\Sigma^{-1}\iota \right)\] with \(\lambda^* = 2\frac{a\bar\mu + (1-a)\tilde\mu - D/C}{E-D^2/C}\) where \(C = \iota'\Sigma^{-1}\iota\), \(D=\iota'\Sigma^{-1}\mu\), and \(E=\mu'\Sigma^{-1}\mu\).
-Finally, it is simple to visualize the efficient frontier alongside the two efficient portfolios within one powerful figure using ggplot
+Finally, it is simple to visualize the efficient frontier alongside the two efficient portfolios within one powerful figure using the ggplot

 (see Figure 6).
 We also add the individual stocks in the same call.
 We compute annualized returns based on the simple assumption that monthly returns are independent and identically distributed.
-Thus, the average annualized return is just 12 times the expected monthly return.
+Thus, the average annualized return is just twelve times the expected monthly return.

-= (mu.T @ mvp_weights) * length_year
+= (mu.T @ mvp_weights)*length_year

-mvp_return = np.sqrt(mvp_weights.T @ sigma @ mvp_weights) * np.sqrt(length_year)
+mvp_return = (np.sqrt(mvp_weights.T @ sigma @ mvp_weights)*

-efp_return = np.sqrt(efp_weights.T @ sigma @ efp_weights) * np.sqrt(length_year)
+efp_return = (np.sqrt(efp_weights.T @ sigma @ efp_weights)*

 efp_volatility

-y+ geom_point()
+geom_point()

-+ geom_point(pd.DataFrame({"mu": [mvp_return, efp_return],
+geom_point("mu": [mvp_return, efp_return],

-+ labs(x="Annualized standard deviation",
+) ="Annualized standard deviation",

-="Annualized expected return",
+labs(x="Annualized expected return",

-y="Efficient frontier for DOW index constituents")
+y="Efficient frontier for DOW index constituents") +

-title+ scale_x_continuous(labels=percent_format())
+scale_x_continuous(labels=percent_format())

-) res_figure.draw()
+) results_figure.draw()

 The line in Figure 6 indicates the efficient frontier: the set of portfolios a mean-variance efficient investor would choose from.
-Compare the performance relative to the individual assets (the dots) - it should become clear that diversifying yields massive performance gains (at least as long as we take the parameters \(\Sigma\) and \(\mu\) as given).
+Compare the performance relative to the individual assets (the dots); it should become clear that diversifying yields massive performance gains (at least as long as we take the parameters \(\Sigma\) and \(\mu\) as given).

 Exercises